The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Fundamentally, the rent-a-room scheme is a relief which means that the rent received by an individual from a lodger (up to a prescribed limit) can be exempt from income tax.
 If the gross rents are less than £7,500 (£4,250 for tax years between 1997/98 and 2015/16), the income is ignored for income tax purposes, although this limit will be halved if another person is also entitled to the income.
-For example, where a husband and wife own the property jointly, the limit is reduced to £3,750 each, even if the income is not split equally.
+For example, where a couple own the property jointly, the limit is reduced to £3,750 each, even if the income is not split equally.

 The rent-a-room scheme is designed to apply where a lodger shares the taxpayer’s own home.
 It cannot be applied to rooms let as an office or otherwise for business purposes, although this would not prevent the lodger from, say, being a student with an area set aside for study.

-See the Flowchart ― rent-a-room relief taken from PIM4060.
+See the Flowchart ― rent-a-room relief.

 To qualify for rent-a-room relief, the individual must receive rent or payment for goods / services (eg meals, cleaning and laundry) in respect of accommodation.
 The rent must accrue to the individual during the ‘income period’ (see below).
 The income must be otherwise chargeable to tax either as

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.